Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Related Work

-\textbf{Imitation Learning: } Imitation learning (IL) is another common tool for such problems.
-However, classical IL algorithms like behavioral cloning (BC)~\citep{pomerleau1991efficient,bain1995framework,schaal1999imitation,argall2009survey,ross2011reduction}, inverse reinforcement learning (IRL)~\citep{abbeel2004apprenticeship,ramachandran2007bayesian,ziebart2008maximum}, and adversarial learning~\citep{ho2016generative,finn2016connection,fu2018learning,henderson2018optiongan} primarily focus on recovering the exact policy of the demonstrations, which may result in poor performance when given imperfect demonstrations.
+\paragraph{Imitation Learning (IL).} IL is another common tool for such problems.
+However, classical IL algorithms like behavioral cloning (BC)~\citep{pomerleau1991efficient,bain1995framework,schaal1999imitation,ross2011reduction}, inverse reinforcement learning (IRL)~\citep{abbeel2004apprenticeship,ramachandran2007bayesian,ziebart2008maximum}, and adversarial learning~\citep{ho2016generative,finn2016connection,fu2018learning} primarily focus on recovering the exact policy of the demonstrations, which may result in poor performance when given imperfect demonstrations.
 A recent line of work on learning from suboptimal demonstrations offers a possible route to learn a policy that outperforms the demonstrations.
-However, they either require various types of manual supervision, such as rankings~\citep{brown2019extrapolating,zhang2021confidence}, weights of demonstrations~\citep{wu2019imitation,cao2021learning}, or have additional requirements concerning the environment~\citep{brown2020better,chen2021learning}, the demonstrations~\citep{tangkaratt2020variational,tangkaratt2021robust}, or the training process~\citep{novoseller2020dueling}.
-Moreover, none of them can provide guarantees about the stability of the learned policy.
+However, they either require various types of manual supervision, such as rankings~\citep{brown2019extrapolating,zhang2021confidence}, weights of demonstrations~\citep{wu2019imitation,cao2021learning}, or have additional requirements on the environments~\citep{brown2020better,chen2021learning}, demonstrations~\citep{tangkaratt2020variational,tangkaratt2021robust}, or the training process~\citep{novoseller2020dueling}.
+Moreover, none of them can provide results about the stability of the learned policy.
 Another line of work learns certificates from demonstrations~\citep{ravanbakhsh2019learning,robey2020learning,chou2020uncertainty,boffi2021learning}, but they need additional assumptions such as known dynamics, perfect demonstrations, or the ability to query the demonstrator.
-In contrast, our approach leverages the CLF as natural guidance for the exploration process and does not require any additional supervision or assumptions about either the demonstrations or the environment to learn a stabilizing policy.
+In contrast, we leverage the CLF as natural guidance for the exploration process and do not require additional supervision or assumptions about the demonstrations or the environment to learn a stabilizing policy.